ifmeorg/ifme/.github/ISSUE_TEMPLATE.md

 ---

 Please assign yourself (via the Assignees dropdown), if you do want to work on this issue.
-Can't find yourself You need to join our [organization](https://github.com/ifmeorg/ifme/wiki/Join-Our-Slack).
+Can't find yourself?
+You need to join our [organization](https://github.com/ifmeorg/ifme/wiki/Join-Our-Slack).